Skip to content

 Repository management (Git)

-How do we manage our codes depends on several factors such as the type of project, the size and the phase.
+How do we manage codes depends on several factors such as the type and size of project, as well as the phease.

 Factor Example